s3714110/covid-19-data/public/data/README.md

 If you are interested in the individual files that make up the complete dataset, or more detailed information, other files can be found in the subfolders:

 - [`latest`](https://github.com/owid/covid-19-data/tree/master/public/data/latest): shortened version of our complete dataset with only the latest value for each location and metric (within a limit of 2 weeks in the past).
 This file is available in CSV, XLSX, and JSON formats.
-- [`jhu`](https://github.com/owid/covid-19-data/tree/master/public/data/jhu): data from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University, related to confirmed cases and deaths.
-We also automatically export JHU's subnational case and death data for a few countries (Australia, Canada, China, Denmark, France, Netherlands, New Zealand, United Kingdom, United States) to a reshaped and compressed file ([`subnational_cases_deaths.zip`](https://covid.ourworldindata.org/data/jhu/subnational_cases_deaths.zip)).
+- [`cases_death`](https://github.com/owid/covid-19-data/tree/master/public/data/cases_death): data from the COVID-19 dashboard by the WHO, related to confirmed cases and deaths.
 - [`testing`](https://github.com/owid/covid-19-data/tree/master/public/data/testing): data from various official sources, related to COVID-19 tests performed in each country.
 This folder contains two files with more detailed information:
   - [`covid-testing-all-observations.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/testing/covid-testing-all-observations.csv) includes, for each historical observation, the source of the individual data point, and sometimes notes on data collection;
   - [`covid-testing-latest-data-source-details.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/testing/covid-testing-latest-data-source-details.csv) includes, for each country in our testing dataset, the latest figures and a detailed description of how the country’s data is collected;